hpe-dev-incubator/hpe-dev-portal/content/greenlake/hpe-greenlake-platform/home.md

 Learn more about the unified HPE GreenLake experience for developers by visiting the [HPE GreenLake Developer Portal](https://developer.greenlake.hpe.com).

-Learn about the details of a workspace, and discover how to fully create, read, update, and delete (CRUD) on managed service provider (MSP) tenant workspaces.
-You can also access a full CRUD roster of users, enabling you to send invitations to join a workspace.

 ## Demos and resources

 Get an overview of how you can manage workloads with the HPE GreenLake platform using our [quick demos](https://www.hpe.com/us/en/greenlake/demos.html).